ukiuki-engineer/vim-autoclose/readme.md

 let g:enableAutoCloseErubyTag = 0
 ```

-- adding file types and extensions to which tag completion is applied
+- Adding file types and extensions to which tag completion is applied
 Add the following to your vimrc:
 ```vim
 " ex)